-Head of Department of Film-Video and Media Studies, Professor
+Professor, Head of the Department of Film-Video and Media Studies

 - International Communications